0xSnowflakeXD/Starflare-Communication/README.md

 ﻿# TCP Toolkit
-Open source of a project focus on TCP communication, experiments and networking.
+Open source of a project focus on TCP communication, experiments and networking.<br>
 Doesn't provide much, but they're fun to play around.
-Contain an example of TCP communication for nerds or anyone use WebSocket
+Contain an example of TCP communication for nerds or anyone use WebSocket<br>
-Feel free to use and distribute this!
+Feel free to use and distribute this!<br>
  # Tools
  Includes:
 ```diff